 Helping clubs build stronger goalkeeping programmes

 For many football clubs, the biggest barriers to developing strong goalkeeper environments are funding and specialist resources.
-Specialist coaching takes knowledge, commitment and time, and clubs often struggle to find the people who can deliver this, as well as the finances to support it.
+Specialist coaching takes knowledge, commitment and time, and it can be a challenge to find the people who can deliver this, as well as the finances to support it.

 When INGOAL work within clubs, we’re not only working with goalkeepers.
 We’re helping identify and recruit goalkeeper coaches, and working closely with club administration to identify funding partners.
 We provide practical support to create funding applications, so goalkeeper programmes can be established and sustained.

-The INGOAL support helped deliver meaningful outcomes for both players and coaches in 2025.
-Identifying funding opportunities, and working through funding opportunities resulted in a successful funding application with Pub Charity.
+During the 2025 season, INGOAL identified funding opportunities, and worked through funding opportunities, resulting in a successful funding application with Pub Charity.

 One of the most important successes from the 2025 Goalkeeping programme was the ability to bring experienced goalkeeper coach Tom Pamment back into the club environment.
 Tom has given nearly 20 years of service to the club as both a player and coach, often quietly contributing his time and expertise behind the scenes.